idatum/unifi_tracker/README.md

 History
 -
+### v0.0.6
+- Update README and docstrings corresponding to changes in HA 2022.9.
 ### v0.0.5
 - Added device_tracker.py options ```--homePayload``` (default is "home") and ```--awayPayload``` for MQTT message payload, corresponding to home and away presence.
 Starting with HA 2022.6, if you define your devices under HA's ```mqtt``` platform instead of ```device_tracker```, you should use ```--awayPayload=not_home```.
 ### v0.0.4